davidagold/redesmyn/README.md

 ```

 That's it!
-You now have an ML inference service application that you can deploy as you would deploy any other HTTP service, for instance as a containerized service on AWS ECS.
+You now have an ML inference service application that you can deploy as you would any other HTTP service, for instance as a containerized service on AWS ECS.